ac-93/soft-actor-critic/README.md

 ### Different approaches for discrete setting

-Three different methods given for using SAC with discrete action spaces.
+Two different methods given for using SAC with discrete action spaces.

 * sac_discrete_gb uses the Gumbel Softmax distribtuion to reparameterize the discrete action space.
 This keeps algorithm similar to the original SAC implementation for continuous action spaces.